Hypopressives are Postures and Breathing Techniques to Decrease

 This method combine sequence of postures and breathing techniques to reach the maximal potential and benefits.

-The success on doing hypopressives depend on learning this method from a health care professional who is certified by the Caufriez Concept who is the founder of the hypopressives.
+The success on doing hypopressives depends on learning this method from a healthcare professional who is certified by the Caufriez Concept who is the founder of the hypopressives.

 To get started, you can learn Hypopressives to strengthen your core and pelvic floor!
 Follow this easy step, Just Subscribe to my Hypopressive Core 6-Video Series 1: